alan-turing-institute/hub23-deploy/docs/10-enabling-https.md

 # Enabling HTTPS using `cert-manager`

 This document will walk through the steps required to enable HTTPS on Hub23 using [`cert-manager`](https://docs.cert-manager.io/en/latest/).
-It assumes you have deployed Hub23 using a local helm chart as outlined in [`docs/03ii-installing-binderhub-local-helm-chart.md`](03ii-installing-binderhub-local-helm-chart.md).
+It assumes you have deployed Hub23 using a local helm chart as outlined in [`docs/03ii-installing-binderhub-local-helm-chart.md`](03ii-installing-binderhub-local-helm-chart.md) and created a subdomain as per [docs/08-enabling-page-redirection.md](08-enabling-page-redirection.md).

-The following documentation is based on [this WIP documentation](https://discourse.jupyter.org/t/wip-documentation-about-cert-manager/2068)
+The following documentation is based on [this WIP documentation](https://discourse.jupyter.org/t/wip-documentation-about-cert-manager/2068).

 Table of Contents: